roseengineering/silicon5351/README.md

 # silicon5351

-A micropython library for controlling the si5351 chip.
+A Micropython library for controlling the SI5351 chip.
 The library also supports generating quadrature output using the phase offset feature of the chip.